 The transition from prescription Opioids to illicit Opioids often occurs when abusers can no longer easily acquire or afford their preferred prescription opioid.
 Unfortunately, illicit Opioids like Heroin and street Fentanyl are often more powerful and more addictive than prescription opioids, and also more dangerous.
-After extended use of Percocet, for instance, a patient can become use to the effects of the medication.
-After trying different prescription Opioids, a patient may go to the street for a stronger, but more deadly Opioids like Heroin.
+After extended use of Percocet, for instance, a patient can become used to the effects of the medication.
+After trying different prescription Opioids, a patient may go to the street for a stronger, but more deadly Opioid like Heroin.
 Illicit Opioids with higher addiction rates also create depression in users if they stop using and enter withdrawal.

 Depression and Pain Management

 Taking prescription Opioids as prescribed is wise as it keeps the patient safe.
 Patients enduring pain may develop depression in response to their physical conditions, which can put the patient at even greater risk of abusing Opioids.
-Practicing responsibility with medication can decrease temptation help prevent developing an addiction.
+Practicing responsibility with medication can decrease temptation and help prevent developing an addiction.
 Maintaining a healthy relationship with your medical professional and understanding the side effects of medication can discourage harmful drug abuse.